US stocks turn lower again as a wild trading week continues

-Stocks moved broadly lower on Wall Street Thursday, as losses in shares of technology and energy companies cut into some of the market's solid gains from a day earlier.
+Technology and energy companies led a broad sell-off on Wall Street Thursday that wiped out nearly all of the market's gains from a strong rally the day before.

-The S&P 500 was down 1% in afternoon trading after having been up briefly by 0.8% in the early going.
-The slide wiped out about half of the benchmark index's gains from a rebound rally on Wednesday.
+The S&P 500 lost 1.8% after having been up briefly by 0.8% in the early going.
+The slide cut deeply into the benchmark index's 2% gain on Wednesday.
 The latest gyrations follow a wild stretch where the S&P 500 careened from its worst three-day slump since June to its best day in nearly three months.

-Technology stocks accounted for a big share of the broad decline.
-Tech stocks have been at the center of the market’s swings, hurt by criticism that their recession-defying surge in recent months was overdone.
-The Nasdaq, which is full of tech stocks, was down 1.5% after shedding an early gain.
-The index slumped 10% from last Thursday through Tuesday.
+Tech stocks accounted for the biggest share of the broad sell-off.
+The sector has been at the center of the market’s swings, hurt by criticism that their recession-defying surge in recent months was overdone.
+The Nasdaq, which is full of tech stocks, slumped 10% from last Thursday through Tuesday and recovered for a 2.7% gain Wednesday.
+It lost most of that ground Thursday, falling 2% after shedding an early gain.

+Health care stocks and companies that rely on consumer spending also took hefty losses.
+Energy companies fell the most as the price of U.S. crude oil prices dropped 2%.
+Treasury yields also fell, a sign of caution in the market.
+The price of gold rose 0.5%.

 The market will likely lack any solid direction for the next few months as investors weigh several key issues, said Rod von Lipsey, managing director at UBS Private Wealth Management.